 The land for the proposed processing plant is already zoned for industrial use.
 On March 23, 2022, the Village of Trnavka ("Trnavka"), on which approximately 85% of the Project's tailings are located, formally approved the rezoning of such land for mining use.
 Trnavka is the closest residential area and lies just to the east of the Project.
 The rezoning demonstrates continued support from Trnavka, which previously sold the Company a 2.96-hectare strip of land adjacent to the Project's tailings hosted deposit.
 The remaining area of the underlying land falls under the authority of the Municipality of Chvaletice ("Chvaletice"), which lies just to the west of the Project.
-The Municipality previously voted unanimously to approve the initiation of the rezoning process under its municipal land use plans.
-This process is progressing, and the Company anticipates that the rezoning of the Chvaletice land underlying the Project's tailings deposit to be formally approved for mining by the end of calendar 2022.
+Chvaletice previously voted unanimously to approve the initiation of the rezoning process under its municipal land use plans.
+This process is progressing, and the Company anticipates that the rezoning of the Chvaletice land underlying the Project's tailings deposit to be formally approved for mining in the first half of 2023.

 The Company announced the results of its feasibility study on July 27, 2022 ("Feasibility Study"), including the conversion of 98.4% of the Mineral Resources into Mineral Reserves.
-The results of the Feasibility Study for the Project are summarized in section 6 of this MD&A.
+The results of the Feasibility Study for the Project are summarized in Section 6 of this MD&A.

-The Company has commenced work on a North American growth strategy and is evaluating several opportunities to supply HPEMM and HPMSM into the North American market, leveraging the engineering design work completed from the Chvaletice Project.
-This work is of an exploratory nature and the Company will provide an update when, and if, this work crystallizes material results.
+The Company has commenced work on a North American growth strategy and is evaluating several opportunities to develop a project to produce HPEMM and HPMSM into the North American market, leveraging the engineering design work completed from the Project.
+This work is of an exploratory nature and the Company will provide an update when, and if, this work achieves material results.

-The Company continues to monitor the impact of the COVID-19 pandemic which significantly affected capital and operating input prices in the Feasibility Study, supply chain lead times, and debt and equity markets.
-While the Company adopted a number of measures in response to the pandemic, it has experienced delays, largely as a result of travel restrictions and supply chain disruptions.
-Despite the easing of travel and other restrictions, the duration of the pandemic and its impact on the Company and the global economy remains uncertain, especially in light of the sporadic surges in COVID-19 cases around the world.
-Additionally, the Russia-Ukraine conflict which began on February 24, 2022 has further impacted supply chain lead times and caused additional disruptions in Europe and elsewhere.
-The duration of this conflict and its impact on the Company also remain uncertain, although it is to note the Czech Republic is a member of both the European Union and NATO.
+The Company continues to monitor the impact of the COVID-19 pandemic which has affected input prices, supply chain lead times, and funding markets.
+The Company adopted a number of measures to ensure the safety of its personnel, together with alignment to government directives to support the broader community response to COVID-19.
+Despite the easing of travel and other restrictions, the duration of the pandemic and its impact on the Company and the global economy remains uncertain.
+Should the Company be required to implement further measures to manage COVID-19, they may have the potential to cause further disruptions and delays to operations.
+Additionally, the Russia-Ukraine conflict which began on February 24, 2022, has caused additional disruptions in Europe and elsewhere.
+The duration of this conflict and its impact on the Company also remain uncertain.